 - Accommodation at Jagua Hotel with breakfast included

-Transfer to Santa Clara airport (1 hour ) or Havana Airport (3.5 hours) for your return flight to the USA.
+Tour with informative tour guide for the trip back to to Havana Airport (3.5 hours) for your return flight to the USA.
 Please try to book a later flight from Havana.
-Please note that the bus transfers are shuttle bus so the bus will leave in time to accomodate the first departing passenger from each airport.
+Please note that the bus transfers are shuttle bus so the bus will leave in time to accommodate the first departing passenger from each airport.
 As such it could mean that you could have a longer wait at the airport for your departure, so please be prepared for this.

 Those departing from Cienfuegos airport, can take a taxi to that airport as its close by (not included in price)

 - Package A $2499 full payment at time of booking valid to August 29, $2699 after August 29 if space is available.
 This tour will sell out early

 - Package AN Payments in two parts.
 Deposit $1399 to hold your place, with balance $1300 due by August 29.
 This is only possible for bookings made by July 31st.

 Package Rates are per person and include:

 - All transportation to and from the airport and between cities

 - Transportation of luggage between hotels